cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 title: More EVM Puzzles
 ---

 It's been a while since fvictorio's first release of [Evm Puzzles](https://github.com/fvictorio/evm-puzzles).
-For those of us who wanted more of them daltyboy11 of goldfinch has blessed has come to the rescue, releasing 10 more puzzles extension to the original set.
+For those of us who wanted more of them daltyboy11 of goldfinch has come to the rescue, releasing 10 more puzzles extension to the original set.
 He's done a fantastic job retaining a lot of the same character as the original set!
   In his own words, "these ones are harder and more focused on the CREATE and CALL opcodes" (and in my opinion a whole lot of fun).

 In this article, I aim to create a guide that will help fill in any missing understanding for those stuck on any of the puzzles.
 I'm assuming that you have completed the first set prior over @ [EVM-PUZZLES](https://github.com/fvictorio/evm-puzzles).
 If you haven't completed them I recommend having a look at some of the resources listed on [devpill.me](https://www.devpill.me/docs/smart-contract-development/evm-deep-dive/) as well as having a read through the [evm.codes](https://www.evm.codes/) website, then give the first challenges a go.